Primechain/Primechain-Documentation/README.md

 PRIMECHAIN_API_PORT=2512
 ```

-### 8.4 Advanced credentials
+### 8.4 MYSQL, MongoDB and API credentials
 Login to the VM as root and then:
 ```
 sudo nano primechain-api.out
 ```